Next Generation Password Strength & Leak Checker

 Password Leak Checker Against 14.5 Billion+ Breached Accounts

 Your password strength means nothing if it's already been exposed in known data breaches.
-Our leak checker compares your password against massive breach databases to confirm whether hackers already have it.
+Our leak checker compares your credentials against massive breach databases to confirm whether hackers already have it.

 How it works: We use secure cryptographic hashing to check your password against known breaches without ever transmitting your actual password to our servers.
-This follows the same privacy-first approach used by industry-leading password managers.
+This follows the same privacy-first approach used by industry-leading login key managers.

 Safe Passwords